nesaboz/solar/README.md

 (Note: some missing patches in the image were used for training).

-Shadows and clouds are probably the biggest obstacle for precise counting.
+**Shadows and clouds are probably the biggest obstacle for precise counting**.
 While augmentations can help to some extent, ideally multiple images of the same solar farm should be obtained and combined for thorough coverage.

 The following are some notable examples.